So you finally took the plunge and decided to make the trek to the land down under, and chances are you’ve flown into

 Took the train from the airport to The Rocks – Easy!

-However, if you’re planning to go beyond the city and do a day trip to the Northern Beaches, or the Blue Mountains, or even do Sydney to Melbourne, hiring a car is definitely best for you!
-Rather than fly or take public transport, why not take in the stunning views of New South Wales with a road trip.
+However, if you’re planning to go beyond the city and do a day trip to the Northern Beaches, the Blue Mountains, or even Sydney to Melbourne, hiring a car is definitely best for you!
+Rather than fly or take public transport, why not take in the stunning views of New South Wales with a road trip?

 Where to Eat in Sydney City

 If you’ve done any research on what Australians like to drink, the top of the list is undoubtedly COFFEE, Sydneysiders love their coffee and know how to damn well make a fantastic coffee.
 If you fancy yourself a bit of a coffee enthusiast I would recommend stopping by Single O in Surry Hills.

 After a long day of exploring the city no doubt, you’ll want to dig into a fantastic dinner.
 Chippendale’s Spice Alley features 7 cuisines from South East Asia and offers street food vibes with stalls for each cuisine, and lanterns hung above the alleyway.